 - Distraction: This exercise asks the person to find ways to distract him from whatever crisis he finds himself in.
 The means of distraction suggested are referred to as “wise mind ACCEPTS,” an acronym for the seven distracting skills someone in crisis can use to get through a difficult situation.
 These include activities (doing things you enjoy that help you take your mind off whatever is causing you stress), contributing (doing volunteer work or helping out a friend), comparisons (comparing what you do to cope with stressful situations to what other people do or how you cope today to how you coped in years’ past), emotions (immerse yourself in books, poetry, music, films, or television shows that trigger strong emotions), pushing away (cutting yourself off from the situation at hand by mentally blocking it out), thoughts (finding mentally-stimulating activities to do, such as crossword puzzles, playing video games, writing poetry, or solving mathematical equations), and sensations (finding means to elicit strong physical reactions, such as holding an ice cube for a minute or taking a long, cold shower; this is similar to self-harm but without the harmful effects).

 - Self-Soothing: Self-soothing involves finding healthy means to comfort oneself involving any one of the five senses: touch, taste, smell, sight, and sound.
-This might involve taking a warm bath (touch), eating a tasty treat (taste), walking in a flower garden (smell), watching the sun set in the evening (sight), or listening to classical music (sound).
+This might involve taking a warm bath (touch), eating a tasty treat (taste), walking in a flower garden (smell), watching the sunset in the evening (sight), or listening to classical music (sound).

-- Improving the Moment: Unlike most of the tools DBT teaches, "Improving the Moment" does not necessarily ask the participant to remain in the moment.
+- Improving the Moment: Unlike most of the tools, DBT teaches, “Improving the Moment” does not necessarily ask the participant to remain in the moment.
 Instead, when a moment of distress occurs, imagine a scenario where the situation is worked through successfully or one that is relaxing or enjoyable as a means to get your mind out of the negativity of the moment.
-Finding meaning to the crisis you're experiencing, prayer, and employing relaxation techniques are also recommended as ways to improve the moment.
-One of the most useful techniques is to completely immerse yourself in the moment, focusing on nothing else but what is causing you distress.
+Finding meaning to the crisis you’re experiencing, prayer, and employing relaxation techniques are also recommended as ways to improve the moment.
+One of the most valuable techniques is to completely immerse yourself at the moment, focusing on nothing else but causing you distress.
 While this may seem counter-intuitive, those who have practiced ITM have found it to be among the best exercises to help deal with stressful situations.
-Another technique is called "vacation," where a person who is in the middle of a crisis or simply having a bad day steps away from his or her troubles and does something to unwind, such as running an errand, engaging in a hobby, watching television, or meditating.
-The last ITM exercise is called "encouragement," where the person makes unambiguous-" and truthful-" affirmations to himself in a moment of crisis.
+Another technique is called “vacation,” where a person who is in the middle of a crisis or simply having a bad day steps away from his or her troubles and does something to unwind, such as running an errand, engaging in a hobby, watching television, or meditating.
+The last ITM exercise is called “encouragement,” where the person makes unambiguous-” and truthful-” affirmations to himself in a moment of crisis.

 Interpersonal effectiveness involves teaching individuals how to communicate their needs to others, voice opinions that may be counter to those whose approval they might otherwise seek, and effectively realize goals they have long suppressed due to insecurity and fear.